wombleton/gitlaw-nz/acts/R/Referenda (Postal Voting) Act 2000.md

     *   (b) who does not mark the voting paper in accordance with the voter's instructions.

-    (3) Every person who, except for a lawful purpose, interferes with or attempts to interfere with a voter marking his or her voting paper at the referendum commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (3) Every person who, except for a lawful purpose, interferes with or attempts to interfere with a voter marking his or her voting paper at the referendum commits an offence and is liable on conviction to a fine not exceeding $5,000\.

-    Compare: 1997 No 13 [s 59][238]
+    Compare: 1997 No 13 [s 59][239]

+    Section 74(1): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 74(2): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 74(3): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 75 Personation